FriquetLuca/parserizer/README.md

 # Parserizer

-> A stack-based parsing solution written in typescript.
+> A stack-based parsing solution written in typescript, ideal for writting an understandable transpiler, interpretor or even a compiler.

-Parserizer is a stack-based parsing solution written in typescript using Regex for pattern matching.
+Parserizer is a stack-based parsing solution written in typescript where you're using Regex for pattern matching to define your grammar by using either our normal rules or enclosed rules for stack-based grammar.
+You can even define a new grammar inside enclosed rules for new parsing possibilities, and more!

 ## Parser